PrestaShop/docs/development/architecture/file-structure/_index.md

 It contains the following subdirectories:

-- `/autoupgrade`: scratch directory for the 1-click upgrade module
+- `/autoupgrade`: scratch directory for the Update assistant module
 - `/backups`: contains database backups generated from the Back office
 - `/export`: contains data export files
 - `/filemanager`: sources for the Back office file manager